 - On The Flintstones, Wilma used to hit her husband Fred over the head with a frying pan and milk bottles, though this slapstick was pretty common for cartoons of the time.

-- Trudy Proud's treatment of Oscar would be horrifying if the genders were reversed.
+- The Proud Family: Trudy Proud's treatment of Oscar would be horrifying if the genders were reversed.

 - In Archer, Sterling's relationship with any woman apart from his mother falls into this.
 Particular examples are Cheryl/Carol Tunt in the first series, a number of implied incidents with prostitues and his ongoing relationship with Lana Kane which regularly results in her being physically or mentally hurt.